banisterious/obsidian-canvas-roots/gedcom-testing/EDGE-CASES.md

 ## Using This File

-1. Import `gedcom-sample-edge-cases.ged` into your test vault
+1. Import `gedcom-sample-medium-edge-cases.ged` into your test vault
 2. Run the Data Quality analysis
 3. Verify each issue category is detected
 4. Test the fix/resolution workflows